dl-solarity/hardhat-smart-compare/README.md

 ## Usage

-You may add the following `migrate` config to your *hardhat config* file:
+You may add the following `compare` config to your *hardhat config* file:

 ```js
 module.exports = {